openprocurement/openprocurement.github.io/_posts/en/2015-11-04-multilots.markdown

 ##Aim:

-* To provide the Procuring entity with a convenient way to divide the procurement procedure into parts in order to increase competition by attracting small and medium size businesses.
+* To provide the Procuring entity with a convenient way to divide the product or service being auctioned into parts in order to increase competition by attracting small and medium size businesses.
 * For the Procuring entity: To reduce the number of bureaucratic procedures that accompany open tendering (individual decisions and cumbersome session protocols of the Committee on competitive bidding, etc.).
 * For the participants: To reduce the number of downloads of documents confirming compliance with the qualification criteria.
 * To simplify management of the questions and answers related to the whole procedure and not to an individual lot.
 * To reduce the likelihood of participants collusion that divide lots among bidders without real competition based on price.
-To simplify the detection of such collusions.
+To simplify the detection of such collusion.

 ##Legal framework